thedignifiedco/diggys-logistics-app/README.md

 # Supply Chain Tracking System

-This a simple project is a supply chain tracking system, consisting of a backend API built with TypeScript and Express, and a frontend web app built with Next.js.
+This repository is a supply chain tracking system, consisting of a backend API built with TypeScript and Express, and a frontend web app built with Next.js.
 The system allows users to track and trace supply chain items by creating, updating, and querying orders and their associated events.

 ## Table of Contents